Maple Leaf Rag

 The "Maple Leaf Rag" (copyright registered on September 18, 1899) is an early ragtime musical piece composed for piano by Scott Joplin.
 It was one of Joplin's early works, becoming the model for ragtime compositions by subsequent composers.
 It is one of the most famous of all ragtime pieces.
 Its success led to Joplin being dubbed the "King of Ragtime" by his contemporaries.
-The piece gave Joplin a steady if unspectacular income for the rest of his life.
+The piece gave Joplin a steady, modest income for the rest of his life.

 Despite ragtime's decline after Joplin's death in 1917, the "Maple Leaf Rag" continued to be recorded by many well-known artists.
-The ragtime revival of the 1970s brought it back to mainstream public notice once again.
+The ragtime revival of the 1970s brought it back to mainstream public notice.